 If you exercise outdoors, you’re at an even greater risk for dry skin, so be sure to prioritize skin care this time of year as much as your daily workouts.
 The sun’s rays may not be apparent, but they still shine through the clouds and combined with wind and chilly temps, can be brutal for your skin.

 Thankfully, as she always does, nature provides us with a remedy for everything, including our dry winter skin.
 Keep in mind that an overall healthy diet and avoiding alcohol (which is drying to the skin) are also important as well.
 Otherwise, eat these five foods on a regular basis to prevent and treat dry skin naturally:

 Coconut is a wonder food for just about anything and it’s rich in healthy fats that help your skin glow in every way possible.
-Low fat foods may provide you with nutrients and even aid in moisturizing the skin, but going fat-free is not the answer to preventing and treating dry skin.
+Low-fat foods may provide you with nutrients and even aid in moisturizing the skin, but going fat-free is not the answer to preventing and treating dry skin.
 Your body needs a certain amount of fat to be at its best, and so does your skin!
 Coconut’s fats help provide lubrication and also help prevent acne thanks to their antibacterial and anti-fungal properties.
-You can use any type of coconut, though coconut oil is said to be the most helpful.
-Apply it topically or consume it internally.
-Whole food coconut butter and coconut shreds are also helpful and they retain all the good fiber found in coconut.
+Choose whole foods such as coconut butter and coconut shreds, as they retain all the good fiber found in coconut.

-Kiss those dry skin flakes goodbye and eat up- dry, winter skin can be a thing of these past with delicious, plant-based foods!
+Kiss those dry skin flakes goodbye and eat up- dry, winter skin can be a thing of the past with delicious, plant-based foods!

 We also highly recommend downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
 The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
 Check it out!